 For this method, you don’t need to soak the rice, but you do need to rinse it well.

 After you’ve rinsed your rice, transfer it to the Instant Pot, add the correct amount of water, and set the time to 6 minutes of cook time on high pressure.
 Be sure the steam valve is set to “sealing.”

 You need to allow about 10 minutes for the pressure cooker to come up to pressure.

-Once the cooking time is up, then you can let the pressure come down naturally for about 5 minutes, or use the quick release right away.
+Once the cooking time is up, use the quick release to release the pressure right away.
 Be careful of the hot steam coming out of the steam valve due to the remaining pressure.
 I like to use oven mitts whenever I use the quick release on the steam valve.

 I don’t recommend using the natural release for this recipe as the rice will become overcooked.

 Then, remove the lid and use a fork to help fluff the rice.
 Serve hot.

 I hope your family agrees that this is method results in perfect basmati rice!